michal-bures/guess-the-word-together/README.md

 - Note: For better scaling & availability, static assets could be uploaded to CDN and served from there instead of being part of the docker container

-Type safety:
+The Internal `shared` package:
+- The `shared` package is a pure typescript package with no transpilation step, intended primarily
+  for sharing types between frontend and backend.
+- This approach is also known as ["just-in-time" package](https://turborepo.com/docs/core-concepts/internal-packages), because the transpilation from typescript is delegated to the consuming packages (frontend and backend).
-- The `shared` package is use to define a [typesafe websocket protocol](packages/shared/src/types/socketIoEvents.ts) between frontend and backend
+- Currently it's main use is to define a [typesafe websocket protocol](packages/shared/src/types/socketIoEvents.ts) between frontend and backend.

 ### Technical choices